ki4jgt/PPD/README.md

-# PPDF
+# PPD
-PPDF is a NIDS (Non-Indexed Document Storage) database, written in 127 lines of pure Python.
+PPD is a NIDS (Non-Indexed Document Storage) database, written in 119 lines of pure Python.

 It features: